Jerunei: Ceremony

 In a jerunei ceremony, a hole will be dug out to place a male slave as sacrifice, for which he will be crushed as the jerunei is being dropped onto him, and it is believed that he will be the deceased's guardian in the afterlife.
 In some occasions, a female slave was tied up at the upper part and then left into starvation, and was also believed to later become a guardian in the afterlife.

 History

-Initially, the jerunei was build as a burial totem for the local upper class as a display of status, given its large cost.
+Initially, the jerunei was built as a burial totem for the local upper class as a display of status, given its large cost.
 However, as the local middle class expands and feudal power decays, the jerunei ceremony became more widespread and open to anyone with the financial means to do so.

 The jerunei ceremony was done in accordance to the local likow worldview.
-However, the occasion becames less widespread as Islam and Christianity were introduced and spread across Borneo in general.
+However, the occasion became less widespread as Islam and Christianity were introduced and spread across Borneo in general.
 In 1842, the colonial White Rajah, James Brooke, banned the practice that he deemed as inhumane, although it was still practiced until the last recorded ceremony in 1880.